 I am a research scientist (Dr. Tech. / Academy of Finland Postdoctoral Researcher) at the Center for Ubiquitous Computing, at the University of Oulu, in Finland.
-Core topics of my research are smart city tech, crowdsourcing, wisdom of the crowd, civic engagement, and mobile technologies in general.
-Also, I develop and research situated technology deployments these days, by which I mean resources built to function as integrated parts of everyday environments.
-And I love what I do! (thanks to the awesome folks at my research group, CoMag)
+Core topics of my research are smart city tech, crowdsourcing, wisdom of the crowd, civic engagement, and all types of “mobile stuff” in general.
+Also, I am very much into real-world situated technology deployments these days, by which I mean resources built to function as integrated parts of everyday environments.
+Doing research where the things are supposed to ultimately be used simply makes sense.

-At Oulu, we build functioning information systems for real people to use in their daily lives, rather than merely focusing on small parts of larger systems (typical in traditional research laboratories).
-Take a look at my projects page to learn more about what I have created together with my colleagues.
-All of the systems introduced there have been deployed “in the wild” — out there for citizens and tourists to benefit from.
+So, at Oulu we build information systems for real people to use in their daily lives, rather than merely focusing on small parts of larger systems (typical in traditional research laboratories).
+Take a look at my projects page to learn more about some of the things we have created.

 Multipurpose public displays